swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

 The "untracked files" message means that there's a file in the directory that Git isn't keeping track of.
-We can tell it that it should like this:
+We can tell Git that it should track the file like this:

 ```
 $ git add mars.txt